schmeing/ReSeq/README.md

 ```
 bowtie2 -p 32 -X 2000 -x my_reference -1 <(reseq-prepare-names.py my_data_1.fq my_data_2.fq) -2 <(reseq-prepare-names.py my_data_2.fq my_data_1.fq) | samtools sort -m 10G -@ 4 -T _tmp -o my_mappings.bam -
 ```
+For best results it is always advised to create your own profiles from a dataset very closely matching the desired sequencer, chemistry, fragmentation, adapters, PCR cycles, etc. Furthermore, training on the same or a closely related species, is best to be sure that the necessary profile space (e.g. range of GC content) is well populated.
+However, in many situations there is no specific case that should be simulated, but a wide variety of datasets is important.
+Under this condition finding good datasets is tedious work and recreating the same profile from a given dataset does not help to ensure the quality of the simulated data.
+Therefore, [this repository](https://github.com/schmeing/ReSeq-profiles) is designed to provide high-quality profiles with detailed information on the original datasets.
+Whenever possible, method benchmarks should be performed on the simulated and the original dataset to verify that the simulation created realistic conditions for the particular use case.

 ## <a name="parameter"></a>Parameter
  `reseq getRefSeqBias [options]`
 | Parameter         | Default | Description |